Cranbourne East - South

 What are some of the major infrastructure and planning changes likely to influence Cranbourne East - South?

-Key infrastructure and planning changes likely to influence Cranbourne East - South include: Collison Estate (Approved); Elmslie Common Townhomes (Construction); Sapphire Estate Cranbourne East (Construction); Eastleigh Estate (Construction); and Adrian Street Neighbourhood Activity Centre (Construction).
+Key infrastructure and planning changes likely to influence Cranbourne East - South include: Elmslie Common Townhomes (Construction); Sapphire Estate Cranbourne East (Construction); Eastleigh Estate (Construction); Adrian Street Neighbourhood Activity Centre (Construction); and Crestwood Place (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Cranbourne East - South?

-Infrastructure development impacting Cranbourne East - South spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Education & Training, among others.
+Infrastructure development impacting Cranbourne East - South spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Communities, among others.

 What is the scale of infrastructure investment impacting Cranbourne East - South?